 As at December 31, 2023, the market capitalisation of the Company was below the net book value of net assets which is considered an indicator of impairment.
 The Company has undertaken impairment testing for its CGU.
 The CGU comprised of the Brazilian mineral property.
+As at December 31, 2024, there were no indicators of impairment.

-Key assumptions and sensitivities used for impairment assessment performed
+Key assumptions and sensitivities used for 2023 impairment assessment performed

-The recoverable amount of the Company's CGU has been assessed by reference to the value in use ("VIU").
+For the 2023 impairment assessment performed, the recoverable amount of the Company's CGU has been assessed by reference to the value in use ("VIU").